supremeimposter/My-Vault/GATE/DatabaseManagementSystem/Relational-Model-and-Normalization/Functional Dependency.md

 > [!lecture] Lecture-5D
 ## Inferring Functional Dependencies

-Functional dependencies can be inferred from an existing set of functional dependencies.
+Functional dependencies can be inferred from an existing set of functional dependencies or an existing functional dependency.

 If $S$ is a set of functional dependencies and if $f {}$ is a FD that is inferred by the set ${} S {}$, then it is represented as $S \models f$ which means,
 - S infers f